 "This is one of the most comprehensive and significant books on Africa-China-Taiwan relations in the contemporary era.
 The editor’s success in assembling leading scholars to produce this excellent volume makes this book not only timely, but the in-depth/rigorous analyses of the chapters on the critical areas of Africa’s relations with China and Taiwan also make this work extraordinary.
 It is a must-read for academics, students, policymakers, and anyone seeking new ideas and perspectives on Africa-China-Taiwan relations."

-"This book makes unique contribution to scholarship on international relations and development by explaining Taiwan and China’s involvement in Africa through the careful documentation and illumination of the important social fact that: the pursuit of strategic social and material interests using power and influence is the key factor that underlies the time, form, nature, scope, specificities and consequences of China and Taiwan’s involvement in Africa, and how African nations on their part engaged the two countries."
+"This book makes unique contribution to scholarship on international relations and development by explaining Taiwan's and China’s involvement in Africa through the careful documentation and illumination of the important fact that: the pursuit of strategic social and material interests using power and influence is the key factor that underlies the time, form, nature, scope, specificities and consequences of China's and Taiwan’s involvement in Africa, and how African nations on their part engaged the two countries."

-"I am writing this letter to extend my support and endorsement to Sabella Ogbobode Abidde, for his excellent experience and strong knowledge in the China and Taiwan relation in Africa.
+"I extend my support and endorsement to Sabella Ogbobode Abidde for his excellent experience and knowledge of China and Taiwan relations in Africa.
 This book provides significant information to justify the history of modern Africa's pursuit for growth and development amidst China and Taiwan's rivalry and growing influence in the continent."